na-na-hi/renget/archive/agnai_guides.md

 #### Video guides

+##### proxies

+Note: there may be a bug where you'll have to set your desired default preset not just in the Kobold settings tab (as demonstrated in the videos), but also in the OpenAI settings tab.

 Todd: https://files.catbox.moe/hilc9c.mp4 (proxy link used is illustrative and likely outdated)

 whocars/hf proxies: https://files.catbox.moe/750zod.mp4 (proxy link used is illustrative and likely outdated)

+##### direct

 Claude 1.2 (requires API key) https://files.catbox.moe/gyoyxa.mp4